Jernskegg/ci-portfolio-project-2/README.md

 # Purpose of the Project

-The purpose of this project is to make Rock paper Scissors Lizard Spock in javascript. this webpage is for you to be able to play a small game on your free time or on your coffee break during work. something that is small and bite sizes and doesn't take an to complete.
+The purpose of this project is to make Rock Paper Scissors Lizard Spock in javascript.
+This webpage is for you to play a small game in your free time or during your coffee break during work.
+Something small and bite sizes and doesn't take a to complete.

 # User Stories

-as a user I want to play a game of chances.
+as a user, I want to play a game of chances.

-as a user I want to see how to play the game.
+As a user, I want to see how to play the game.

 # Features

-   * rezisable logo
+   * resizeable logo

-      the logo scales with the game window size.
+      The logo scales with the game window size.

    * game area

-      the game area will show the game area and will also contain the how to play/ win and lose message.
+      The game area will show buttons and contain how to play/ win and lose a message.

    * how to play button

-      the page will have a button that converts the game area into how to play area.
+      The page will have a button that converts the game area into how to play page.

    * Round message

-      It shows the result of each round with coloured message.
+      It shows the result of each round with a coloured message.

    * Javascript running feedback

-      the page starts of with a message which tells the use javascript is not running.
+      The page will give the user a message which tells javascript is not running.

 # Future Features

    * Animations

-      When the user presses one of the options i'd like to have an animation where the users button and the computers choice would crash into eachother and the winning choice would remain on the page to increase the visual feedback of what happens during the round.
+      When the user presses one option, I’d like to have an animation where the users’ button and the computer’s choice would crash into each other.
+The winning choice would remain on the page to increase the visual feedback of what happens during the round.

 # Typography and Color Scheme

-   For the colour scheme I am going with a grayscaled background, light-gray play area and the buttons in the different colour so the buttons will contrast well to the rest of the page so the user will have it easier to spot the buttons even if user has some vision impairment.
+   For the colour scheme, I am going with a grayscaled background, light-grey play area.
+The buttons will be in different colours to contrast nicely to the rest of the page, making it easier to spot the buttons even if they have vision impairment.

-   I want to use Oswald for the logo, And lato for the rest of the text due to it simplicity and clearness.
+   I want to use Oswald for the logo And Lato for the text due to its simplicity and clearness.

 # Wireframes